theforeman/foreman-packaging/README.md

 of lookaside cache in the future.
 For now, we use the [special web remote](http://git-annex.branchable.com/tips/using_the_web_as_a_special_remote/) with URLs to all of our source files available on the web.

-Obal's custom git-annex support for tito will automatically (lazily) fetch files and cache them in your local git checkout as and when you build packages.
+Obal's custom git-annex support will automatically (lazily) fetch files and cache them in your local git checkout as and when you build packages.

-tito works in two key stages: tagging and releasing.
-Obal's custom git-annex support helps bypass the tagging stage.

-tito lets you build a SRPM and submit to koji, which builds the binary package (whereupon it gets pulled into our yum repositories).
+Obal lets you build a SRPM and submit to koji, which builds the binary package (whereupon it gets pulled into our yum repositories).

 This repository is branched like Foreman itself, with rpm/1.x branches for major releases.

-To find tito build targets do this:

-    $ tito release -l
-    [koji-foreman]
-    [koji-foreman-jenkins]
-    [koji-foreman-plugins]
-    [koji-foreman-plugins-jenkins]
-    [koji-katello]
-    [koji-katello-client]
-    [koji-katello-jenkins]

 To build a new release package for foreman project for example, do this:

-    $ tito release koji-foreman
+    $ obal release foreman

-## Releasing a package

-After a PR has been merged to add or update a package, then the package should be released.
-In case it's a new package, be sure to add it to the correct koji tags as well.
-[Here's a helper script](https://github.com/theforeman/foreman-packaging/blob/rpm/develop/rel-eng/compare-with-tags.rb)

-1. Switch to the directory for the package to be released, i.e. for the rubygem-mysql2 package:

-    `$ cd packages/foreman/rubygem-mysql2/`

-1. Do a scratch build of the release first:

-    `$ tito release --scratch koji-foreman koji-foreman-plugins`

-1. Verify package built successfully in koji, and then release:

-    `$ tito release koji-foreman koji-foreman-plugins`

-* This uses local filesystem, so please be sure your using a clean checkout with no local changes

 ## Releasing Katello client packages for SUSE